Black Hole Entropy from String Entanglement: Introduction

 The idea to understand black hole entropy as entanglement entropy across the horizon has been around for quite some time \cite{Sorkin:1984kjy, Bombelli:1986rw} (see also \cite{Witten:2024upt}).
 This idea finds a firmer ground \cite{Maldacena:2001kr} in the context of the AdS/CFT correspondence, which states that an eternal, two-sided AdS black hole is holographically dual to a thermo-field double state for two boundary CFTs, and that the black hole entropy is the entanglement entropy between the two CFTs.
 Nevertheless, one may still ask whether black hole entropy admits an interpretation as entanglement entropy between degrees of freedom across the horizon.
 In string theory, one naturally wonders if black hole entropy can be reproduced from the entanglement entropy of strings across the horizon~\cite{Susskind:1993ws, Susskind:1994sm}.

 An interesting observation along this line was made recently by Jafferis and Schneider in~\cite{Jafferis:2021ywg}.
 The Fateev-Zamolodchikov-Zamolodchikov (FZZ) duality \cite{FateevZamolodchikovUnpublished,Kazakov:2000pm} is a duality that relates the two-dimensional cigar CFT \cite{Witten:1991yr} and the sine-Liouville CFT\@.
 The cigar CFT describes string propagation in a two-dimensional Euclidean black hole background.
-As in any black hole backgrounds, the thermal circle shrinks to zero on the horizon, which is thought to be a result of condensation of strings that winds around the thermal circle, although no thermal string is present explicitly in the CFT action.
-In the dual sine-Liouville CFT, on the other hand, there is no horizon but instead there is an explicit condensate of thermal strings in the action.
+As in any black hole backgrounds, the thermal circle shrinks to zero on the horizon, which is thought to be a result of condensation of strings that winds around the thermal circle, although no thermal string is present explicitly in the CFT action.\footnote{It is argued that condensation of folded strings occurs inside the cigar black hole \cite{Itzhaki:2018glf}.} In the dual sine-Liouville CFT, on the other hand, there is no horizon but instead there is an explicit condensate of thermal strings in the action.
 The observation of \cite{Jafferis:2021ywg} is that, upon continuation to Lorentzian signature, the cigar side becomes a two-sided black hole in the Hartle-Hawking state, while the sine-Liouville side involves a condensate of entangled open folded strings living in two separate spacetimes.
 This can be regarded as a string version of the ER=EPR conjecture \cite{Maldacena:2013xja}, in which the Einstein-Rosen bridge of the two-dimensional Lorentzian black hole corresponds to the entangled pairs of strings on the sine-Liouville side \cite{Jafferis:2021ywg}.
 See Figure \ref{FZZ duality and string ER=EPR}.